jasonluck/repository-template/README.md

 This repository uses [pre-commit](https://pre-commit.com) and [commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint) to ensure that code committed to this repository follows our formatting standards and is accompanied by a commit message that meets the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/)

+If you would like to use JIRA task IDs for your commit messages instead of the conventional format, following the instruction in [.commitlintrc.yaml](./.commitlintrc.yaml).

 ### Release Management
 This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to manage the release process.
 Sematic-release runs on each merge to the master branch and will automatically generate a changelog and release.